XRPLF/xrpl-dev-portal/content/tutorials/manage-the-rippled-server/stand-alone-mode/load-a-saved-ledger-in-stand-alone-mode.md

 Loading a historical ledger version is useful for "replaying" a ledger to verify that transactions were processed according to the rules of the network, or to compare the results of processing transaction sets with different [amendments](amendments.html) enabled.
 In the unlikely event that [an attack against the XRP Ledger's consensus mechanism](consensus-protections.html) caused unwanted effects to the shared ledger state, a consensus of validators could "roll back" to a known-good network state starting with this process.

 **Caution:** As `rippled` is updated to newer versions, amendments are retired and become core functions of the ledger, which can affect how transactions are processed.
-To produce historically-accurate resulsts, you need to replay ledgers using the version of `rippled` the transaction was processed in.
+To produce historically accurate results, you need to replay ledgers using the version of `rippled` the transaction was processed in.

 ## 1. Start `rippled` normally.